 The Rock Tree (Árbol de Piedra) is a tree-like rock formation in the Siloli Desert desert that offers great photo opportunities!

-Its shape, particularly the thin stem, are due to strong winds carrying sand and eroding the soft sandstone.
+Its shape, particularly the thin stem, is due to strong winds carrying sand and eroding the soft sandstone.

 In the south-west of Bolivia, at an altitude of 4000 meters above sea level, the barren beauty of the desert extends as far as you can see.
 In this high plateau, icy cold strong winds and special climatic peculiarities prevail, creating unique wonders of nature that seem to be from another planet.
 One of these is the Árbol de Piedra, a stone tree in the desert.
 For centuries, the winds formed through erosion special rock formations that dot the landscape.
 Discover the Árbol de Piedra on a trip to the Bolivian desert and get to know an extraordinary landscape that does not seem to be from this world.